 Objectives

-• Identify the anatomical and biomechanical foundations of common tendon and nerve pathology of the upper extremity
+- Identify the anatomical and biomechanical foundations of compassion and the neurological pathology of the upper extremity.

-• Identify current evidence that applies to evaluation and treatment of pathologies presented
+- Identify current evidence that applies to the evaluation and treatment of diseases presented.

-• Identify sound bio-psychosocially based treatment plans for management of tendon and nerve pain in the upper extremity.
+- Identify sound biopsychosocially-based treatment plans for the management of tendon and nerve pain in the upper extremity.

-• Demonstrate soft tissue mobilization techniques to support remediation of presented pathologies.
+- Demonstrate loading and soft tissue mobilization techniques to support the remediation of presented pathologies.

-• Identify appropriate activity modification and lifestyle redesign to support tissue healing and regeneration.
+- Identify appropriate activity modifications and lifestyle redesigns to support tissue healing and regeneration.

 Schedule